 - We must educate ourselves on what is happening in our local politics.
-We have to research and seek out candidates that are receptive to our issues and will fight for us on them.
-Then after we find those candidates we need to come together to lift them up and make sure that they win their positions in the local elections.
+We have to research and seek out Progressive candidates that are receptive to our issues and will fight for US on those issues.
+Then after we find those candidates, we need to come together to lift them up and make sure that they win their positions in the local elections.

 - We need to stay together and remain committed to the actions that we can agree on that will best serve our candidates, whether it be attending a meet and greet, or give information to friends, or even just sharing events and posts on facebook.